CST BLOG: Lab Expectations

 CAR structure showing the linker domainFigure 1: CAR structure detailing the antigen targeting domain and linker sequence.

-When engineering CAR-T cells during discovery and preclinical research, scientists need to verify the cells are functional, in part, by monitoring CAR surface expression.
+When engineering CAR-T cells during discovery and preclinical research, scientists need to verify the cells are functional, in part, by monitoring CAR surface expression using flow cytometry.

 Most current detection methods rely on reagents that bind to the extracellular domain of the CAR and leverage specific sequences within either the variable heavy or variable light domains of the scFv or hinge regions.

-Depending on the class of CAR-T detection reagent used, available solutions often lack specificity, may not easily be incorporated into flow panels, or only have utility for detecting a single CAR.
+Depending on the class of CAR-T detection reagent used, available solutions often lack specificity, may not easily be incorporated into flow cytometry panels, or only have utility for detecting only a single CAR.

 Instead of targeting sequences within the variable heavy and variable light domains or the hinge region, the new CST anti-CAR linker antibodies target the linker sequence between the variable heavy and variable light domains of the scFv.
-Because most scFv-based CARs contain either a repeating glycine-serine linker sequence (G4S Linker) or Whitlow Linker sequence2, anti-G4S mAb and anti-Whitlow mAb can be used to monitor the surface expression of virtually any scFv-based CAR using flow cytometry (Figure 2).
+Because most scFv-based CARs contain either a repeating glycine-serine linker sequence (G4S Linker) or Whitlow Linker sequence,2 anti-G4S antibodies and anti-Whitlow antibodies can be used to monitor the surface expression of virtually any scFv-based CAR using flow cytometry (Figure 2).

 This is true for any CAR containing these linker sequences, including those that target CD19 and CD20 antigens, which are cell surface molecules that are highly expressed in B cell malignancies.

-These antibodies have been rigorously validated using our Hallmarks of Antibody Validation Principles and have been tested on relevant model systems, including primary human T cells expressing CARs directed against distinct tumor antigens.
-The antibodies are available in three conjugates; Phycoerythrin (PE), Alexa Fluor® 644, and Alexa Fluor® 488, and can also be custom-conjugated using our custom conjugation services.
+As with all CST products, these antibodies have been rigorously validated using our application-specific approach to antibody validation and following the Hallmarks of Antibody Validation methods.
+This includes testing on relevant model systems, including primary human T cells expressing CARs directed against distinct tumor antigens.
+The antibodies are available in three a variety of conjugates and can also be custom-conjugated using our custom conjugation services.

 Rapid Discovery and Development of CAR-T Therapies